mariotacke/advent-of-code-2017/day-01-inverse-captcha/README.md

 - `123425` produces `4`, because both `2`s match each other, but no other digit has a match.
 - `123123` produces `12`.
 - `12131415` produces `4`.

+What is the solution to your new captcha?

 ## References
 - http://adventofcode.com/2017/day/1